Stuycs-K/final-project-4-zhans-hatzigeorgioun/WORKLOG.md

 Continue research, looked into case where messages contain an odd number of characters since the cipher pairs up characters before encrypting

+### May 22, 2023

+Wrote generate key function, added in user input for key, and displayed output of key for demonstration purposes

 ## References and Resources

 https://www.dcode.fr/four-squares-cipher